-Policy Name: Tobacco-Free Campus Policy
+Tobacco-Free Campus Policy

 Effective Date: 8/21/2013

-Review Date: Reviewed: 8/21/2013 Approved: 8/21/2013 by FAC
+Review Date: Reviewed: 2/8/17 Approved: 2/8/17

 Responsible Office or Committee: Executive Vice President for Administration & Finance

 Applies to: Entire Community

 Where Policy Resides: SSW Policy Manual; Student Handbook

-Review Cycle: Three Year Cycle - 2016
+Review Cycle: Three Year Cycle - 2020

 The campus of Southwest is a non-smoking, tobacco-free environment.
-Smoking and all other tobacco use is not permitted anywhere on campus, including building interior spaces, parking areas, sidewalks, walkways.
-Littering the campus with the remains of tobacco products or any other related waste product is prohibited.
+Smoking and all other tobacco use is not permitted anywhere on campus, including building interior spaces, parking areas, sidewalks, walkways, except as otherwise provided by this policy.
+Littering the campus with the remains and byproducts of tobacco or any other related waste product is prohibited.
+The seminary prohibits the use of any tobacco product on campus property, including but not limited to cigarettes, cigars, water pipes (hookah) smokeless tobacco and innovations in smoke or tobacco products such as electronic nicotine delivery device, e-cigarette or vape pen, except in a designated smoking area as defined in this policy.